ntdbouque/BreastCancerUltrasound/README.md

 LOGIQ E9 ultrasound system and LOGIQ E9 Agile ultrasound system produce image resolution of 1280×1024.
 All images were cropped.
 The average image size of 500×500 pixels.

 ### ⚙️ Model:
-This respository support for training many architecture such as Unet, Unet++, DeepLabv3, DeepLabv3Plus,... using [PytorchLightning](https://lightning.ai/docs/pytorch/stable/), [Pytorch Segmentation Models](https://github.com/qubvel-org/segmentation_models.pytorch) Libraries.
+This respository support for training many architecture such as Unet, Unet++, DeepLabv3, DeepLabv3Plus,... and Encoder such as EfficientNet, ResNet,... using [PytorchLightning](https://lightning.ai/docs/pytorch/stable/), [Pytorch Segmentation Models](https://github.com/qubvel-org/segmentation_models.pytorch) Libraries.

 ### 🧪 Experiments: